prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 In Prisma 1, the database connection is specified on the Docker image that's used to deploy the Prisma server.
 The Prisma server then exposes an HTTP endpoint that proxies all database requests from actual application code.
 That HTTP endpoint is specified in your `prisma.yml`.

-With the Prisma Framework, the HTTP layer isn't exposed any more and the database client (Photon.js) is configured to run requests "directly" against the database (that is, requests are proxied by its query engine, but there isn't an extra server any more).
+With the Prisma Framework, the HTTP layer isn't exposed any more and the database client (Prisma Client JS) is configured to run requests "directly" against the database (that is, requests are proxied by its query engine, but there isn't an extra server any more).

 So, as a next step you'll need to tell the Prisma Framework where your database is located.
 You can do so by adding a `datasource` block to your Prisma schema, here is what it looks like (using placeholder values):